-In California, approximately 3,074 people died in traffic-related accidents in 2014, according to the California Office of Traffic Safety.
-Countless others die as a result of medical malpractice, defective consumer products, exposure to toxic chemicals, boating wrecks, and other preventable accidents.
-That means thousands of lives (including the loved ones of the deceased victims) are affected as a result of preventable accidents.
+According to the California Office of Traffic Safety, approximately 3,074 people died in traffic-related accidents in California in 2014.
+Countless others die due to medical malpractice, defective consumer products, exposure to toxic chemicals, boating wrecks, and other preventable accidents.
+That means thousands of lives are affected by avoidable accidents.

-If you lost a loved one in a preventable accident that was caused by the carelessness of another individual, or company, you should speak to a Natomas wrongful death lawyer to discuss your legal options.Wrongful Death Defined
+If you lost a loved one in a preventable accident caused by the carelessness of another individual or company, call our experienced Natomas wrongful death lawyer at (916) 921-6400 to discuss your legal options.Wrongful Death Defined

-According to California Code of Civil Procedure § 377.60, wrongful death is defined as an action, or lack of reasonable action, that proximately causes the death of an individual as a result of the negligence of another person or entity (e.g., business).Damages Pursued Through a Wrongful Death Lawsuit
+According to the California Code of Civil Procedure § 377.60, wrongful death is defined as an action, or lack of reasonable action, that proximately causes the death of an individual due to the negligence of another person or entity (e.g., business).Damages Pursued Through a Wrongful Death Lawsuit

-- The sudden loss of earnings provided by the decedent (e.g., losing the main income-earner in your household).
+- The sudden loss of earnings provided by the decedent (e.g., losing the primary income earner in your household).